SoftwareEngineeringToolDemos/ICSE-2012-RESOLVE/README.md

 The <a href="https://github.com/ClemsonRSRG/RESOLVE>"github</a> link to the binaries of the project.

 The link of the online project is <a href="http://www.cs.clemson.edu/resolve/index.html">link</a>.
-The link to the online project has the executable.
+The link has the executable.